omoloro/falcor-demo/README.md

-This is a demo API Gateway built using falcor
+This is a demo API Gateway built using Falcor.
+The video for this demo is at https://youtu.be/o5NSUUFDQyk

 The main gateway is in falcor-gateway